mbrugger/letsencrypt-nginx-docker/README.md

 # letsencrypt-nginx-docker
 Samples configs and documentation for configuring letsencrypt using nginx and the dockerized client

-In this little guide I want to show an easy setup on how to integrate let's encrypt with an nginx/docker setup.
+In this little guide I want to show an easy setup on how to integrate let's encrypt with an nginx/docker setup using a shared volume and the webroot plugin.

-Also the nginx letsencrypt-auto integration is currently broken and I would not want an automated tool to change my configuration files anyways.
+I previously used the "standalone" webserver plugin but a letsencrypt update did break the renewal process for me, so I tried the webroot plugin.

 Therefore I did take the following approach to create a setup which is capable of automatic updates.